isc-projects/stork/doc/troubleshooting.rst

 --------------

-:Issue:       After start the Stork Agent stucks in infinite "sleeping" loop
+:Issue:       After starting, the Stork Agent stocks in an infinite "sleeping" loop.
-:Description: The Stork Agent is running with the server support (the ``--listen-prometheus-only`
+:Description: The Stork Agent is running with the server support (the ``--listen-prometheus-only` flag is unused).
-              flag isn't used).
-On the ``try to register agent in Stork server`` message in the standard output follows only the infinite loop of the ``sleeping for 10 seconds before next registration attempt`` messages.
+              First, the ``try to register agent in Stork server`` message is displayed.
+              Next, the Stork Agent prints only the ``sleeping for 10 seconds before next registration attempt`` message in the loop.
 :Solution 1.: The Stork Server isn't running.
-First start the server service and next the Stork Agent daemon.
+First, start the server service and then the Stork Agent daemon.
 :Solution 2.: The provided server URL in the Stork Agent is invalid.
 Provide correct URL.

 --------------

 :Issue:       After start the agent falls into infinite loop of messages: "loaded server cert:
               /var/lib/stork-agent/certs/cert.pem and key: /var/lib/stork-agent/certs/key.pem"
-:Description: The Stork Agens runs correctly and the registration passed.
+:Description: The Stork Agent runs correctly.
+The registration passed.
 But after the
-              "started serving Stork Agent" message the agent constantly, in 1 second interval, returns one message on standard output about loading server certs.
+              "started serving Stork Agent" message, the agent constantly, in the 1-second interval, returns one message on standard output about loading server certs.
 The network traffic shows that the server rejects all packets from the agent (TLS HELLO handshake failed).
 :Solution:    Re-register the agent to regenerate the certificates.
-You can use ``stork-agent register`` command.
+You can use the ``stork-agent register`` command.
 :Explanation: The /var/lib/stork-agent/certs/ca.pem file is missing or corrupted.
 The re-registration
               removes old files and creates new ones.